-The most crucial step of making your own DIY 1000 watt solar panel kit is researching and acquiring the right components.
+The most crucial step in making your own DIY 1000-watt solar panel kit is researching and acquiring the right components.

 With an inverter and batteries, an off-grid 1000-watt solar panel kit should provide enough power for your essential appliances and devices!